John Colborne, 1st Baron Seaton: Waterloo

 Colborne became aide-de-camp to the Prince Regent with the rank of colonel on 4 June 1814, and, following Napoleon's escape from Elba, he managed to dissuade the Prince from attacking the French Army until the Duke of Wellington arrived.

 At the Battle of Waterloo in June 1815 during the Hundred Days, Colborne led the 52nd Regiment of Foot.
-At the critical moment of the battle, when the French Imperial Guard attacked Welligton's weakened centre, Colborne made a decisive intervention.
+At the critical moment of the battle, when the French Imperial Guard attacked Wellington's weakened centre, Colborne made a decisive intervention.
 On his own initiative, Colborne brought the 52nd Regiment of Foot forward, took up a flanking position in relation to the Imperial Guard and then, after firing repeated volleys into their flank, charged at the Guard so driving them back in disorder.
 As soon as General Sir Frederick Adam saw what Colborne was doing, he sent in extra troops to support him.
 Colborne drove forward towards La Haye Sainte, while Wellington rode back to the main line to order the general advance.

 He was appointed a Knight of the Austrian Military Order of Maria Theresa on 2 August 1815.
-After the War he remained with his regiment as part of the Army of Occupation.
+After the war he remained with his regiment as part of the Army of Occupation.